louispool/deskpi-super6c/README.md

 #### Installation

-You can run the post-install playbook from the **project root** as follows:
+You run the post-install playbook from the **project root** as follows:

 ```bash
 ansible-playbook playbooks/k3s-post-install.yml